MarcoDiFrancesco/LittleProjects/Notes/Security.md

 The security consideration we need to think about are:

-- use short-lived access tokens and long-lived refresh tokens
+- use short-lived access tokens and long-lived refresh tokens;
-- when a token is expiring the the client has to run the reauthorization process again to get a new access token
+- when a token is expiring the the client has to run the reauthorization process again to get a new access token;
-- when a token is stolen it cannot be used outside of a certain application
+- when a token is stolen it cannot be used outside of a certain application;
-- when there is not access token a refresh token ask for credentials
+- when there is not access token a refresh token ask for credentials.

 OAuth tokens are similar can be managed with DAC and MAC but increasing the size of the users or sesources the operation can become comutationally expensive.
 It can be solved with RBAC (as Google does) assigning the permissions to roles in the organization instead of directly to users.